 If you suspect your spouse is hiding assets or financial information from the court, you need urgent legal advice from experienced and trusted separation and divorce solicitors.

 • There is no such thing as a typical divorce financial settlement in the UK.
 Unfortunately, there is no online calculator to give you all the answers.
-In the UK, the Court must try to achieve a clean break between the parties and divide the assets in a fair way.
+In the UK, the court must try to achieve a clean break between the parties and divide the assets in a fair way.
 In most cases, a 50:50 split is the starting point when dividing assets once the marriage has ended.
 However, it is just the starting point.

 In some instances, in order for the separation of assets to be fair and meet everyone’s needs, finances and possessions will need to be divided in a different ratio.
 There are many factors that are likely to impact the divorce settlement.
 To name a few; the needs of dependent children, length of marriage, age, living expenses, standard of living, and earning capacity will all be considered when determining the divorce financial settlement.